ihavethatonvinyl/blog/content/essays/captain-beyond-and-the-hunt-for-obscure-70s-vvinyl.md

 ---
-title: Captain Beyond and the Hunt for Obscure 70's vVinyl
+title: Captain Beyond and the Hunt for Obscure 70s Vinyl
 date: 2025-04-13T19:48:00.000Z
 summary: Though I have no proof of this, I would bet dollars to doughnuts that the need to find things is hardwired into our DNA.
 Seriously, just think about